-Coffee is the only thing that brings many of us to life in the morning, so it’s fitting that yet another research study indicates that it literally is the elixir of life.
+Coffee is the only thing that brings many of us to life in the morning, so it’s fitting that yet another research study on coffee and heart disease indicates that it literally is the elixir of life.
 A study of a Dutch population has concluded that coffee drinkers with a history of heart disease saw a 20-30 percent lower risk of mortality from cardiovascular-related illnesses compared to their non-coffee-drinking peers.

 Published in the American Journal of Clinical Nutrition, the study included health and lifestyle data from approximately 4,300 participants between the ages of 60-80 years old.
 Participants must have had a heart attack within ten years of joining the study.
 A vast majority of the study’s participants were coffee drinkers, and most drank caffeinated coffee.